e-n-f/piano-diary/README.md

 Not everything: I barely made it through "Broadway Rhythm" last night and "I wished on the moon" tonight.
 But competence is in sight.

+## 2015-10-18

+A weird Taylorist efficiency to these 1950s piano arrangements I like so much.
+No unnecessary motions.
+Maximum musicality per note played.

 ## 2015-10-27

 Maybe this should be the day that I declare competence.
 Not perfect by any means, but I am really hitting it.